Pre-Trained Policy Discriminators are General Reward Models: Experiments

 The linear head then processes the hidden state corresponding to the <|reward\_token|> token from the model's final layer to produce the reward value.

 \paragraph{Training Details} During the pre-training stage, we follow the standard process widely adopted in LLM pre-training \cite{cai2024internlm2,liu2024deepseek,yang2024qwen2} and conduct extensive experiments on hyperparameters, deriving clear scaling laws for hyperparameter configurations.
 Appendix~\ref{ap:pretrainhp} provides an in-depth analysis of how hyperparameters are chosen for POLAR.
+Rather than training from scratch, we initialize the POLAR models from a pre-trained InternLM2.5-series model and perform one additional epoch of POLAR pre-training.
 Training details for the pre-training and supervised fine-tuning stages, including data composition, are provided in Appendices~\ref{ap:pretrain} and~\ref{ap:finetune}, respectively.